osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - The API reads status only from PostgreSQL.

 `LISTEN/NOTIFY` provides no acknowledgements, replay, consumer groups, or durable per-worker delivery: it is a wake-up signal, not a work queue.
 The durable work item is always the `JobRun` row, so periodic polling is the mandatory recovery path and notification delivery is only an optimization.
 An external broker is deliberately excluded from this phase.

+#### Hybrid worker load distribution

+**Status**: APPROVED direction; Phase 3.4 is not started.

+The worker fleet should distribute load as uniformly as practical without introducing a central dispatcher, a worker registry, or an external broker.
+The target is approximate fairness with bounded coordination overhead.
+PostgreSQL remains the only arbiter of ownership, and the existing lease, `FOR UPDATE SKIP LOCKED`, and fencing contracts do not change.

+The dispatch policy has two lanes:

+1. **Directed notification lane.** A `replicadb_runs` notification gives each worker at most one directed claim opportunity for the advertised `runId`.
+Duplicate notifications for the same run are coalesced locally.
+The worker calls `claimRequested(runId)` only when it has local capacity.
+If that claim is empty because another worker won the race or the run is no longer eligible, the worker may make exactly one immediate `claimNextEligible()` fallback.
+A fallback never chains into another fallback.
+The notification itself does not fan out into one directed attempt per free slot.
+2. **Generic refill lane.** Startup, listener reconnect, periodic polling, and run completion create refill opportunities for currently free slots.
+A refill may create at most one generic claim opportunity per free slot, using `claimNextEligible()`.
+These opportunities are coalesced and bounded; they do not prefetch or hold `JobRun` rows outside a PostgreSQL claim.

+The local admission rules are:

+- The capacity permit is acquired immediately before a claim opportunity is executed and remains held for the claimed run's coordination and execution lifetime.
+Jitter or cooldown must never occupy a run slot while waiting.
+- A small per-worker random jitter makes simultaneous workers less likely to reach PostgreSQL in the same order on every event.
+- After every successful claim, a bounded cooldown applies before that worker's next generic refill opportunity.
+This is the primary anti-monopoly control for a fast worker.
+- Repeated empty or duplicate claim outcomes may increase an adaptive contention backoff for later generic opportunities.
+The backoff has a maximum and decays after successful or uncontended work; it is a contention-control signal, not a permanent penalty for losing a race.
+- There is no age-based priority escape from the cooldown.
+The maximum delay and mandatory polling are the starvation guard, while `available_at` and the existing queue ordering continue to determine eligible work.
+- A worker configured with more slots is expected to process proportionally more work.
+With `max-concurrent-runs > 1`, only the generic refill lane uses one opportunity per currently free slot; a single notification still creates one directed opportunity per worker.

+The primary fairness measure is normalized busy-slot time: `busy-slot-seconds / max-concurrent-runs` for each worker over a measurement window.
+Normalized completed-run count is secondary because run durations and sizes differ.
+Queue age, especially the oldest eligible `JobRun`, remains an operational latency signal but does not override the admission policy.

+This policy is probabilistic rather than a guarantee.
+Network latency, database connection latency, worker capacity, and different run durations can still produce unequal results.
+The policy must therefore be evaluated with aggregate per-worker metrics and not inferred from one notification or a short test window.
+It must preserve duplicate-notification safety, missed-notification polling, lease recovery, cancellation delivery, and token-fenced finalization.

 #### Lease and heartbeat rules